 I’ve been trying to rep for Dr. Jon Haidt (pronounced “height”), a sensitive, intelligent psychologist, ever since I was struck amidship with the moral info that he and his partners have had online for years at yourmorals.org.
 More

-In an upcoming work (The Liberal’s Guide To Conservatives: Understanding and Working with the other America), I’ve used neurology and brain-related metaphors to explain ideological differences, mostly based on a model of brain hemisphere influence on behavior invented by the neurologist V.S.
+In an upcoming work (“Getting Beyond Stupid, Evil, and Crazy: A Liberal’s Guide To Conservatives“), I’ve used neurology and brain-related metaphors to explain ideological differences, mostly based on a model of brain hemisphere influence on behavior invented by the neurologist V.S.
 Ramachandran.
 One simple part provides oodles of elegant explanations for why people see things differently, and also helps guide our tactics for dealing with one another.
 I also interviewed the neuropsychiatrist Iain McGilchrist and used information from his “The Master and His Emissary“, a work that uses a startling set of evidence from neurology, psychology, philosophy, and cultural anthropology to explain how techniques and perceptions associated with left hemisphere capabilities of our brain can exert unhealthy influence in peoples’ lives, and even in Western culture in general.
 I find both these perspectives very powerful in a wide variety of settings, yet I use almost no neurology to explain them.
 Below is an explanation of my position that McGilchrist’s hypotheses about the brain hemispheres’ influence on behavior ultimately have very little to do with neurology, even though he has made a powerful case that the high-level ideas are embedded and expressed through our hemispheric brain structure.
 We discuss why I think framing his work as neurological makes unnecessary enemies, and how it’s deceptive.
 At the end, I recommend modest practical steps to highlight for non-neurologists the cool unintuitive examples and patterns of the cultural effects McGilchrist hypothesizes, and suggest a way of analyzing his points usefully and positioning them in the marketplace of ideas.